 In setting the Fund’s investment strategy, NILGOSC first considers the lowest risk strategy that it could adopt in relation to the Scheme’s liabilities.
 The investment strategy is designed to achieve a higher return than the lowest risk strategy while maintaining a prudent approach to meeting the Scheme’s liabilities.

 These considerations drive decisions over asset allocation.
 NILGOSC reviews the Fund’s asset allocation every three years.
-In determining its asset allocation, NILGOSC considers:
+In determining its strategic asset allocation, NILGOSC considers:

 - A full range of asset classes